alidihaw/ngx-package/packages/ngx-currency-directive/README.md

 ## Support Me

-If you like this package I will be happy that you support buying coffee for me :) <br />
+If you like this package I will be happy that you support me on Buy me a coffee :) <br />
 Buy me coffe: [https://www.buymeacoffee.com/alidihaw](https://www.buymeacoffee.com/alidihaw)

 ## About